PibeChorro/PibeChorro.github.io/README.md

 ## 9. Children's Privacy

-MeetUp is intended for users aged **6 years and older**.
+DASH is intended for users aged **6 years and older**.
 We do not knowingly collect personal information from children without appropriate consent.

 If you are a parent or guardian and believe your child has provided us with personal information without your consent, please contact us at vin.pli@posteo.de, and we will promptly delete such information.